mlin/GenomicSQLite/docs/index.md

     Build your program with the shared library, and also ensure the dynamic linker will find it at runtime, by either --
         1. installing it in a system or user lib directory (+ refresh cache)
-        2. setting LD_LIBRARY_PATH or DYLD_LIBRARY_PATH environment variable
+        2. setting LD_LIBRARY_PATH environment variable
         3. building with -rpath

     Recommendation: -also- install the Python package, which includes a useful